Table of contents

 A 90 day alcohol treatment program gives you time to practice new skills you’ve learned with a brain and body that’s free of alcohol.
 A safe environment is important for effective recovery.
 This is especially important if you have an unstable home environment or need time to prepare new living arrangements you’ll need after treatment.

 Relapse is more likely in the early stages of recovery.
-A 90 day alcohol treatment program gives you the time needed to build solid foundations for sobriety in a safe, distraction-free setting.
+A 90-day alcohol treatment program gives you the time needed to build solid foundations for sobriety in a safe, distraction-free setting.
 You can focus on getting better and making changes that will last for a lifetime.
 Contact our Austin recovery center online or call today for more information.